Born 1931, London. Died in 2011 in Brighton.

 Dennis Creffield studied with David Bomberg at the Borough Polytechnic, London from 1948-51 and at the Slade School of Fine Art from 1957-61 where he won the Tonks Prize for Life Drawing and the Steer Medal for Landscape Painting.
 In 1961 he was a prizewinner in the John Moores Exhibition, Liverpool, and in 1977 he won a major Arts Council Award for Painting.
 From 1964-68 he was Gregory Fellow in Painting at the University of Leeds.
-He lives in Brighton and teaches at the University of Brighton.
+He lived in Brighton and taught at Brighton Polytechnic (now the University of Brighton) from 1968 - 1981.

 |Coventry: The Old Cathedral Spire|